- Gestational diabetes is a type of diabetes that starts during pregnancy.

 - If you’re pregnant, it’s recommended that you have routine screening for gestational diabetes between week 24 and 28.

 - Treatment for gestational diabetes usually involves monitoring your blood sugar levels, changing your diet and may involve taking medicines including insulin.

 - Having gestational diabetes makes you more likely to develop type 2 diabetes in the future.

 What is gestational diabetes?

-If you have gestational diabetes, your body can’t use sugar (glucose) properly.
-This leads to higher than normal levels of sugar in the blood, which can be unhealthy for both you and the baby.
+If you have gestational diabetes, your pregnancy hormones reduce your body’s ability to use sugar (glucose) properly.
+This leads to higher-than-normal levels of sugar in your blood, which can be unhealthy for both you and your baby.